A TYPICAL DAY IN THE LIFE OF AN AIRLINE PILOT

 You can utilize the preparation time to build a mental model of what are the challenges you are going to face as every day is different for a Pilot.
 Once you rock up at the crew room you will often end up meeting your colleague (Captain) and other crew members (typically 4 on a B737/A320 type).
 You and the Captain will analyze the flight plans, discuss your plan of flying out, how any warnings will affect you, and study the weather.
 After reviewing these items you will have to make a fuel decision – (yes if you run out of gas or get close to running out, it’s tea and biscuits with Chief Pilot to explain how you ended up in that situation!).

-Once the fuel decision is made you will have to coordinate with airport handling to place a fuel order and finally decide who’s the button pressor (Pilot Monitoring) and who’s the handling Pilot (Pilot Flying) for the route.
+Once the fuel decision is made you will have to coordinate with airport handling to place a fuel order and finally decide who’s the button pressor (Pilot Monitoring) and the handling Pilot (Pilot Flying) for the route.
 You will often each in turn will fly the plane there or back.
-It is a very good work ethic as a Pilot to meet and greet your crew members, it gives you an opportunity to see their faces because often you being in the front in a fast pace short-haul operation you may not get to see the crew again until landing!
+It is a very good work ethic as a Pilot to meet and greet your crew members, it gives you an opportunity to see their faces because often you are in the front in a fast pace short-haul operation you may not get to see the crew again until landing!
 You will with your colleague then have to brief them on weather, timings and any other important information, and also, understand their challenges.

 Once these tasks are complete you will speak to delivery/ground to get your clearance for departure and then complete a departure brief together as a team.
 It involves talking about threats, challenges, weather, engine failure, and other issues and how you will tackle them.
-The airplane most likely will be fueled and be ready down there by now so then you can complete the before start checklist.
-See as Pilots, we love checklists; every phase, start, after start, taxi, before take-off, after take-off, cruise, etc. has checklists as a safety net to ensure all items are covered.
+The airplane most likely will be fueled and be ready down there by now so then you can complete the before-start checklist.
+See as Pilots, we love checklists; every phase, start, after the start, taxi, before take-off, after take-off, cruise, etc. has checklists as a safety net to ensure all items are covered.
 And just like that, you are ready to fly!

 After getting your pushback clearance you will